testingtrail/python-pytest-allure/README.md

   - --alluredir=<path> To create files needed for allure reports, run this every time your code changes or new funtionality exists, in this case "alluredir=reports/allure-reports"
 * To generate allure reports you need to type the following in the project path
-  - allure serve <path where allure files are>, in this case "allure serve alreports/allure-reports"
+  - allure serve <path where allure files are>, in this case "allure serve reports/allure-reports"

+* Example: python -m pytest --alluredir=reports/allure-reports --browser=chrome

 # Technologies used